Recent Fatalities Emphasize the Dangers of Recreational Boating

 - Get the proper training.
 Florida law requires that boaters born on or after January 1, 1988 and who operate a boat of 10 horsepower or more obtain a Boating Safety Education Identification by completing an approved boating safety course.

 If you or a family member has been injured in a boating accident or any other type of vehicle accident, or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.